esthor/no-flo-sketch/Sketch North Florida - Meetup 001/README.md

 (Or, you can clone this repo and open the index.html file.)

+You can also find the demo files in the [/sketchfiles](https://github.com/esthor/no-flo-sketch/tree/master/Sketch%20North%20Florida%20-%20Meetup%20001/sketchfiles) folder

 ### The Topics

 We covered some basics of Sketch: